 As a real estate investor, you likely have to put in some work on your investment properties, especially if you want residents to lease them.
 This entails adding amenities and features that cater to your target demographic.
 And if you’re investing in college town rentals, you must put extra thought into committing to the property.
 Student housing can be a lucrative property investment — if done right.

 Students are an easy market to tap into.
-But for some property investors, the perception of students as irresponsible residents steers them away from investing in college town rentals.
+However, for some property investors, the perception of students as irresponsible residents prevents them from investing in college town rentals.
 To help you make an informed decision, we go over the true costs and benefits of renting to students and how you can mitigate those downsides to turn a cool profit.

 Navigate this post: